My 9 Favorite Bakeries in Honolulu

 The Local General Store

-When a butcher and baker team up, you get craveable wonders like a longanisa croissant and lard chocolate chip cookies.
-But Harley Tunac Chow, the baker, also stands on her own, with one of my favorite chocolate croissants and a carrot cake with pineapple jam and a vanilla bean cream cheese frosting.
+When a butcher (Jason Chow) and baker (Harley Tunac Chow) team up, you get craveable wonders like longanisa croissants and lard chocolate chip cookies.
+But Tunac Chow also stands on her own, with one of my favorite chocolate croissants and seasonal sweets that take advantage of Hawai‘i’s bounty.
+Recent items included a brown butter mochi and guava jam Danish with kinako streusel, and a carrot cake with pineapple jam and a vanilla bean cream cheese frosting.

 Beyond Pastry Studio